simonostendorf/k3s-hetzner/README.md

 In this example, I will use the docker-hub.

 ### 1.2.1. create account

+ATTENTION: Currently its not clear why you need the token, because passwords used later in the processes.
+This will be checked soon.

 First, create an account at your container-repository provider.
 If you want to use a docker-hub account, you can register [here](https://hub.docker.com/signup).